nya3jp/tast/docs/test_attributes.md

     available in the fixture.
 *   `group:cuj` - A group of CUJ tests.
 Tests having this attribute will have their performance data collected and sent to TPS dashboard.
+    Below are its sub-attributes:
+    *  `cuj_experimental`: A group of CUJ tests which are experimental and only run on a selected subset of models.
 See [attr.go] for the full list of valid attributes.

 ## Automatically-added attributes